 \item The notion of a $V$-pro-complex introduced in \cite{illusie} is essentially non-linear: the axioms make sense only for differential graded algebras, rather than for general cochain complexes.
 By contrast, our Dieudonn\'{e} complexes form an additive category $\FrobComp$, and our Dieudonn\'{e} algebras can be viewed as commutative algebras in the category $\FrobComp$ (satisfying a mild additional condition). \end{itemize} \end{remark}

-\begin{remark} The theory of the de Rham-Witt complex has taken many forms since its original introduction in \cite{illusie}, and our approach is restricted to the classical case of algebras over $\mathbb{F}_p$.
-In particular, we do not discuss the relative de Rham-Witt complexes of Langer-Zink \cite{LZ}, or the absolute de Rham-Witt complexes considered by Hesselholt-Madsen \cite{HMabsolute} in relation to topological Hochschild homology. \end{remark}
+\begin{remark} The theory of the de~Rham--Witt complex has taken many forms since its original introduction in \cite{illusie}, and our approach is restricted to the classical case of algebras over $\mathbb{F}_p$.
+In particular, we do not discuss the relative de~Rham--Witt complexes of Langer--Zink \cite{LZ}, or the absolute de Rham--Witt complexes considered by Hesselholt--Madsen \cite{HMabsolute} in relation to topological Hochschild homology. \end{remark}